FAQ: Heat Rash in Babies and Toddlers

 When Should You Contact Your Child’s Healthcare Provider?

-Heat rash typically goes away in just a few days without causing issues, but if your child’s symptoms last longer or the rash seems to be getting infected, contact her healthcare provider for guidance and treatment.
+Heat rash usually goes away in just a few days without causing problems, but if your baby's symptoms last longer or the rash seems to be getting infected, contact their healthcare provider for advice and treatment.

 Signs of an infection include:

-Pain and swelling in the area of your child’s and baby's rash
+• Pain and swelling in the area of your child's rash

-It may be difficult seeing your child in discomfort from a heat rash—just know that it will go away soon enough.
-Although heat rash may not always be avoided, there are some easy steps you can take to reduce the risk, and it’s worth keeping these in mind, particularly in the warmer months.
+It might be tough seeing your child in discomfort from a heat rash—but just know that it'll go away soon enough.
+Although heat rash in babies can't always be avoided, there are some easy steps you can take to reduce the risk, and it's worth keeping these in mind, especially during the warmer months.
+To enjoy exclusive rewards and discounts, consider downloading the Pampers Rewards App for your Pampers purchases.

 How we wrote this article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.